Chester New Hall, Room 112

 Humanities Study Abroad

 Humanities Study Abroad During Level III of Honours Programs

-There are two ways to undertake international studies during Level III of an Honours program: (i) a Formal Exchange Program or (ii) Independent Study Abroad through a Letter of Permission.
+There are two ways to undertake international studies during Level III of an Honours program: (i) a Formal Exchange Program or (ii) a Third Year Study Elsewhere Program.

 (I) Formal Exchange Program During Level III of Honours Programs

-- Students enrolled in any Honours or Combined Honours program in the Faculty of Humanities may apply to replace all or part of the work of their third year with an acceptable program of study taken at a university approved by the Faculty of Humanities.
+Students enrolled in any Honours or Combined Honours program in the Faculty of Humanities may apply to replace all or part of the work of their third year with an acceptable program of study taken at a university or equivalent institution approved by the Faculty of Humanities.

-- Students may receive up to 30 units of credit for a full year of study at another institution.
+Students may receive up to 30 units of credit for a full year of study at another institution.
 The awarding of transfer credit for work completed elsewhere may be confirmed only after the Academic Advising Office has received transcripts and reviewed students’ academic achievements following their return and after they have officially enrolled for Level IV.
 In certain cases, students may be recommended for the Deans’ Honour List on the basis of work completed elsewhere.

 Application for Study Abroad

 Students interested in applying for this program should consult the Academic Advising Office approximately one year before they anticipate studying abroad (i.e. during the Fall term of the year in which they enter Level II).
 A plan for the completion of the academic program, approved by the program counsellor(s), must be submitted to the Advising Office by the published deadline (usually in January, although applications for some exchanges may be due as early as December).